proxpero/proxpero.github.io/_posts/2017-7-11-encoding-and-decoding-custom-enums-with-associated-values-in-swift-4.md

 assert(result == productBarcode)
 {% endhighlight %}

-**Protip**: Don't use pretty-printing for testing.
-Also, since we haven't actually implemented `Equatable` on our `Barcode`, we can't actually use the `==` operator.
-I'm fine with that, but *you* should [confirm the truth](https://gist.github.com/proxpero/189a723fb96bb88fac5bf9e11d6cf9e2) with your own eyes.
+> **Protip**: We try to be aesthetic and all here on proxpero.com.
+But seriously, don't use pretty-printing for testing JSON equality.
+Also, until `Equatable` is actually implemented on `Barcode`, the `==` operator is not going to work.
+I'm going to leave that as an exercise for you.

 ## But Does It Scale?